pluralsight/guides/draft/front-end-javascript/use-fanout-to-send-messages-to-your-ionic2-app-in-about-20-minutes/article.md

 cd publisher
 npm init -y
 ```
-Next, we will use NPM to add the [Fanout](https://fanout.io/) nodejs package to our publisher application (make sure that "fanout" is in all lowercase letters so that it can be found) and create the **index.js** file that will contain our application's code:
+Next, we will use NPM to add the [Fanout](https://fanout.io/) nodejs package to our publisher application (make sure that **fanoutpub** is in all lowercase letters so that it can be found) and create the **index.js** file that will contain our application's code:
 ```
-npm install --save fanout
+npm install --save fanoutpub
 echo 'use strict' > index.js
 ```
 Open up the **index.js** file in your text editor and replace its contents with this: